kapsy/swift_ray_tracer/README.md

 The final pixel color is just the average color of each ray, which is calculated using the material properties of whatever sphere the ray happens to intersect with.

-To make things interesting, a simple looping camera animation was adding using the Rodriguez rotation.
+To make things interesting, a simple looping camera animation was adding using Rodrigues rotation.
 Single frames are output as `ppm` files, and converted to an `mp4` using ffmpeg after the program has run.

+# Algorithms

+- Line sphere intersection
+- Path tracing
+- Lamberian scattering
+- Fresnel equations
+- Schlick approximation
+- Perlin noise
+- Rodrigues rotation formula

 # Requirements